mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 NOTE - As this chapter is ongoing this conclusion is in draft form.
 Feedback on what to include in this chapter conclusion is welcome.

-### Narrative recap on how the RQs have been answered in each section?

 - the place of this chapter in the narrative of the thesis
 - the limitations or questions arising that may be addressed in the following chapter.

+### Narrative recap on how the RQs have been answered in each section?

+This section quickly returns to the RQs to rexamine to how they have been answered, dealing first with the sub questions before returning to the principle RQ.

+RQ1 was addressed via a discussion in Chapter 2, developed in relation to the specifics of the research process in Chapter 5.

+RQ2, was addressed by findings in Chapter 6 and has been discussed in more depth in this chapter culminating in the description of the hybrid pedagogical process outlined above.

+MOVE THIS BIT OR SUMMARISE MORE
+GDPs are particularly helpful in participant goal formation, as explored in Chapter 6 in the sections on ideation and prioritisation.
+GDPs also help with the division of labour between collaborators, which is relevant here as when tackling more abstract processes, concepts, and terminology, these roles are often taken on by a more competent partner.

 **limitations/ further work**